curlyLasagna/home-managed-dots/README.md

 > Will switch over to nix-darwin when time allows.
 > Home-Manager is good enough to start working

+#### Add ssh key to keychain

+Do git commands without having to enter your passphrase:

+`ssh-add --apple-use-keychain <private key path>`

 ### Work MacBook

 `nix run home-manager/master -- switch --flake .#luis@secured_macbook`